mihirchronicles/mihirchronicles.github.io/content/notes/no-risk-no-snack.md

 For the pen and mental model project, I was brave enough to live life creatively.
 I didn't care about assessing risk.
 I had to listen to my gut.

 The creative side is to bring the idea floating in my head to life.
 And if all failed, I would learn a skill or two.
-None of these ideas were change-the-world type of ideas.
+None of these ideas were change – the-world type of ideas.
 I would consider them lifestyle businesses within educational category.
 Both were strong enough to bring to life.

 Entrepreneurship is like adventuring out into wilderness.
 There are no roads or buses.
 You rely on your intuition.
 You work hard.
 And you take risky path to the unknowns.
 But when all is said and done, you discover something beautiful.
 And you can share the experience with the world.
 Both of my products felt that way!